Book a connection call

 M&E Manager’s ears perked up, sensing that his life at work was about to change dramatically.

-“Everyone is going to be more actively responsible for M&E,” Project Director continued.
+“Everyone is going to be more actively responsible for M&E,” Program Director continued.
 “I finally understand that M&E the task of M&E belongs to all of us as a team.
-We all have to own it if we want it to achieve what M&E is ultimately about: effectively bringing about positive change and maximizing our potential to deliver project results.”
+We all have to own it if we want it to achieve what M&E is ultimately about: optimizing programming to more effectively bringing about positive change, telling a credible program story, and maximizing our potential to deliver meaningful program results in the future.”

 The numerous benefits of repartitioning M&E responsibilities across the project team

-And that is exactly it.
-Project teams need to consider M&E their collective responsibility, with each team member playing an active, rather than passive, role.
+What the program director said is exactly it.
+Program teams need to consider M&E their collective responsibility, with each team member playing an active, rather than passive, role.

-Because the curious thing about M&E is that, when viewed holistically, all components of the project are M&E.
+Because the curious thing about M&E is that, when viewed holistically, all components of the program are M&E.

-As the project director in the story realized:
+As the program director in the story realized:

-- since everyone on a project team has a part to play in delivering on project results, it makes sense that everyone plays an active role in the system that measures, tracks, assesses, and reports on the delivery of those results and that facilitates the use of results information in ongoing project steering, i.e., the M&E system.
+• since everyone on a program team has a part to play in delivering on results, it makes sense that everyone plays an active role in the system (i.e., the M&E system) that measures, tracks, assesses, and reports on the delivery of those results and that facilitates the use of results information and lessons learned in ongoing program steering.

 That is not to say there shouldn’t be an M&E manager who is responsible for the overall coordination of what might classically be categorized as ‘M&E’.
 That is still necessary, especially for technical M&E tasks such as ensuring that the theory of change (ToC) is robust, verifying the SMART-ness of indicators, or conceptualizing data collection exercises and data visualizations.